DanielGoncalves47264/DanielGoncalves47264/README.md

   - [My e-mail](mailto:47264@novasbe.pt)

 ## Story Time
 Hi again, I'm Daniel.
-I'm 20 and I'm starting my Bachelors Degree in Finance at the sunny Nova SBE.
+I'm 21 and I'm starting my Masters Degree in Finance at the sunny Nova SBE.
 At this point you may be asking how did I ended up here? _Fair Enough_.
 Well, from a young age I learned and liked to work with computers and technology in general.
 A few years back I decided that I wanted to go deeper and learn how to code, because it seemed something useful in the future and also it is _kinda cool_